Should you put locks on your luggage for international travel? Yes, you should, and here’s everything you need to know to do it the right way.

 Whenever I put my carry-on backpack in the plane’s overhead compartment, I keep the zippers to the main pockets locked.

-Should I wrap my luggage?
+Should you wrap your luggage?

 Have you ever seen the luggage wrapping machines at airports while traveling internationally?